artemqq5/WaterDrinkApp/README.md

 The application keeps statistics on water consumption.
 First you need to go through a small registration, where you need to specify the weight and name.
 The user can then keep records of water consumption.
-You can also see the amount of alcohol consumed per day and week.
+You can also see the amount of water consumed per day and week.
 There are some more functions according to the type of goals accomplished for the day.

 The database clears itself after a week.